signalfx/signalfx-agent/tests/README.md

 API servers.

-To run all of them in parallel, simply invoke `pytest tests -n auto` from the root of the repo in the dev image (see warning below for kubernetes limitations).
+To run all of them in parallel, simply invoke `pytest tests -n auto` from the root of the repo in the dev image (see note below for kubernetes limitations).
 You can run individual test files by replacing `tests` with the relative path to the test Python module.
 You can also use the `-k` and `-m` flags to pick tests by name or tags, respectively.